-- 12. (1) A member is entitled to recover rates expenses for the member's constituency office in accordance with this paragraph and paragraphs 13 and 14. - (2) The maximum expense recoverable per year is 40% of the rent expense recovered for that year.
+- 12. (1) A member is entitled to recover rates expenses for the member's constituency office in accordance with this paragraph and paragraphs 13 and 14.
+Subject to sub-paragraph (2), the maximum rates expense recoverable will be the rates charge for the office for the year. - (2) The maximum expense recoverable per year is 40% of the rent expense recovered for that year.
+Where a lease agreement is entered into by a member and the rental payments for a year that are due under the lease are in excess of the maximum expense recoverable under paragraph 11, the maximum rates expense recoverable under this paragraph will be calculated in accordance with the formula set out at sub-paragraph (3).